Associate Professor, Sport Management

 Craig Dyer, Associate Professor of Sport Management

 Prof. Dyer has been involved in sport his entire life: from playing youth sport, to working in the sport industry, to coaching and officiating.
 Professor Dyer’s involvement in sport is broad and continues today.
 In addition to instructing college students, Prof. Dyer serves as Indiana Tech’s Faculty Athletics Representative to the NAIA, Champions Character Liaison, and WHAC Conduct & Ethics Committee member.
-Additionally, Professor Dyer is the Faculty Advisor to Indiana Tech’s Fellowship of Christian Athletes (FCA) chapter, and student Sport Management Society (S.M.S.)
+Additionally, Professor Dyer is the Faculty Advisor to Indiana Tech’s Fellowship of Christian Athletes (FCA) chapter, and Sport Management Society (S.M.S.) student organization.

-In his free time, Prof. Dyer loves coaching basketball, watching his kids participate in various sports, and occasionally running a 5k or 10k.
+In his free time, Prof. Dyer loves coaching basketball, watching his kids participate in various sports, and occasionally running a 5k or 10k race.
 Professor Dyer is married and has two children.